Skip to main content

 • 2023: Advanced qualitative research interviewing and reflexivity: Invited workshop at BAM/ SIM / SIMA summer school on qualitative methods, Italy

-• 2023: Sub-theme co-convenor: A new ideal worker in a fluid / flexible / hybrid work environment: Sub-theme organised for 13th International Critical Management Conference (with M Izak and M Ajzen), Nottingham, UK
+• 2023: Sub-theme co-convenor: A new ideal worker in a fluid / flexible / hybrid work environment: Sub-theme organised for 13th International Critical Management Conference, Nottingham, UK, with Michal Izak (University of Chester, UK) and Michel Ajzen (Universite Louvain, Belgium).

 • 2021: Invited special issue co-editor 'Flexible lives', Culture & Organization: